friday963/aws-security-specialty-notes/README.md

     - Further isolate tiers of an application through subnets.
     - Use privatelink to keep traffic private.
     - Use private subnets if instances should not be accessed directly from the internet.
-    - Use egress-only internet gateway for ipv6 outbound connections (Does not accesspt incoming connection attempts).
+    - Use egress-only internet gateway for ipv6 outbound connections (Does not accept incoming connection attempts).
 2. Stateful and stateless firewalls
     - Stateful firewalls allow return traffic.
     - Stateless firewalls will checks both directions of traffic, neither traffic flow is tracked.